raleerg/facebookRequestQueryService/README.md

 #### childrenDecorator

-Instagram is still not fully compatible with Facebook’s Graph API so as the default open-close tag for the mapper is ‘{’ and ‘}’ you can change it by using parameters rule called **childrenDecorator** to change it.
+Instagram is still not fully compatible with Facebook’s Graph API so as the default open-close tag for the mapper is ‘{’ and ‘}’ you can change it by using rule called **childrenDecorator**.

 Example (Instagram):
 ```php